USAJOBS/help-center/working-in-government/unique-hiring-paths/individuals-with-disabilities/index.md

 tags: [disabilities, disabled, veterans]
 ---

 The Federal Government is actively recruiting and hiring persons with disabilities.
-If you are a person with a disability, you may be eligible to apply for jobs and get hired without competing for the job or going through the full application process.
+If you're a person with a disability, you may be eligible to apply for jobs and get hired without competing for the job or going through the full application process.
 This is sometimes called a [non-competitive appointment](../../appointments/).

 ## Eligibility
 Federal agencies can use the following hiring authorities to hire persons with disabilities: